hid-io/OpenRGBHidioPlugin/README.md

 * Download and extract the correct files depending on your system
 * Launch OpenRGB
 * From the Settings -> Plugins menu, click the "Install plugin" button

-## Making your own plugin

-If you want to write your own plugin, follow this [guide](./CONTRIBUTING.md)